emu-russia/pureikyubu/wiki/Readme.md

 The wiki does not contain any detailed descriptions of the GameCube architecture, but is more focused on describing the emulator's internals.

+* [Save states](savestate.md) — the whole machine in one file: the format and its sections, what a state carries and what it deliberately does not, the keys, the menu and the `savestate`/ `loadstate`/`states` commands.

 But here are some diagrams, just as a memo.

 GameCube: